-- Boolean -- informs Foundry that the software is running behind a reverse proxy on some other port.
+- Integer -- informs Foundry that the software is running behind a reverse proxy on some other port.
 This allows the invitation links created to the game to include the correct external port.

 Where Is My Data Stored?

 - Command Line Flag.
-See the Command Line Options above.
+See the Command Line Options below.

 - Environment Variable.
 Set

 - Config Data Override.
-See the Application Configuration Options section above.
+See the Configuration Menu section above.